 BY CK Lam

-Diners will be pleased with the opening of Nona Bali Restaurant at Promenade 28, in Sungai Pinang, Penang.
+Diners will be pleased with the opening of Nona Bali Restaurant at Promenade 28, in Karpal Singh Drive (Sungai Pinang), Penang.
 Owned by partners Peter Tait and I Made Sudiarta, Nona Bali is the place for Balinese food cravings in Penang.

 Complimentary tempeh with crisp crunchiness was served while we grazed our way through the menu.
 There are many appetizers to start with before moving to the mains.
 Vegetarian options include Karedok with fresh vegetables (RM12.90) and Jukut Cantok with blanched vegetables (RM12.90).
 Both are served with house made peanut sauce.

 The simple-looking Rojak Timun Bali (RM9.90) has little cubes of crunchy cucumber tossed in spicy sauce and lots of crushed peanuts.
 This refreshing dish adds a little lightness to the meal.

 The Balinese style satay is wrapped around lemongrass stalks and comes with choices of Sate Lilit (fish satay), Sate Be Siap (chicken satay) and Sate Sampi (beef satay).
 Marinated with a paste made of Balinese spices, the sate is grilled over a charcoal fire while basted with the paste.

 The Sate Lilit has distinctive flavor with the combination of red snapper fish paste, shredded coconut and daun jeruk purut (kaffir lime leaves).
 For the Sate Sampi, the beef is well-marinated with lengkuas and turmeric, and cooked with a little charred.

 The Sate Lilit and Sate Sampi are differently pleasing but it is the Sate Sampi that packs the most flavor.

 Sate Sampi (beef satay)

 Lime juice give a refreshing tang to the sate lilit